bmcnamar-amazon/sam-projects/lambda/managing-secrets-python/README.md

 # Pre-requisite

-There are two dependencies in this example:
+There are two dependencies in this example that surround IAM and Secrets Manager.

 ## IAM